Country Walk, Florida: Description

 The Country Villas sub-association has 97 townhomes.
 Country Villas is also known as Hickory Lane.
 The Estate Homes has 435 single-family homes.
 The Estate Homes includes sections called Turtle Creek, Live Oaks, Robins Run, and Robins Run East.
 The Lakeside community has 94 single-family homes, originally built by Weitzer Builders.
 The Patio Homes has 460 single-family homes with large green belts around the community, and it has sections called Greenwich East, Greenwich West, Roosters Ridge, Summer Tree, and Willow Bend.
 The Patio Homes also have a swimming pool area for their residents use.
 The Stoneybrook community is another Weitzer community with 172 single-family homes.
 Stoenybrook has two playground areas for their residents use.
 The Village Homes is a condominium community with 344 units and a swimming pool.
 The condominiums are constructed in groups of four units making a larger building.

-There are also two commercial areas included in the Country Walk community they are the Country Square Shopping Center located within Country Walk and the Country Walk Plaza located at the corner of SW 152nd Street and SW 137th Avenue.
+There are also two commercial areas included in the Country Walk community.
+They are the Country Square Shopping Center located within Country Walk and the Country Walk Plaza located at the corner of SW 152nd Street and SW 137th Avenue.
 The Country Square Shopping Center includes many local businesses including restaurants, childcare, a pharmacy, pet store, real estate sales office and a corner store.
-The Country Walk Plaza includes Publix, CVS, GNC, Chase Bank, and Bank of America.
+The Country Walk Plaza includes banks and several grocery and retail stores.

-Also located within the Country Walk community is Jack D. Gordon Elementary School, a public school.
-Nearby are Richmond Heights Middle School, Sunset Senior High School, Coral Reef Senior High School, Robert Morgan Senior High School, and Herbert A. Ammons Middle School.